Had a bad start in Fantasy? Here's how to bounce back

 There will be weeks where you are flying high and weeks where your team is in free fall.
 The opening Gameweek of the season is actually one of the biggest for feeling the highest of highs, and the lowest of lows.

 Historically some of my worst Gameweek scores have come in Gameweek 1.
-Often this is because when I am building my squad I do so thinking about the opening period of fixtures, rather than just targeting the opening week.
+Often this is because when I am building my squad I do so thinking about the opening period of fixtures, rather than just targeting the opening weekend.
 So when you look at an overall rank in the millions, or stare at a mini-league where you are 30+ points behind, it can be demotivating.

 When Gameweek 1 goes badly, I always ask myself if I should just Wildcard out of this?
 In all of my 13 FPL seasons before this one the answer I have always come to is "no".
 Often the opening weeks of the season throw up some anomalies.